Vitamin C: Plant synthesis

 There are many different biosynthesis pathways to ascorbic acid in plants.
 Most proceed through products of glycolysis and other metabolic pathways.
-For example, one pathway utilizes plant cell wall polymers.
+For example, one pathway uses plant cell wall polymers.
 The principal plant ascorbic acid biosynthesis pathway seems to be via -galactose.
 The enzyme -galactose dehydrogenase catalyzes the overall oxidation to the lactone and isomerization of the lactone to the C4-hydroxyl group, resulting in -galactono-1,4-lactone. -Galactono-1,4-lactone then reacts with the mitochondrial flavoenzyme -galactonolactone dehydrogenase to produce ascorbic acid. -Ascorbic acid has a negative feedback on -galactose dehydrogenase in spinach.
 Ascorbic acid efflux by embryos of dicot plants is a well-established mechanism of iron reduction and a step obligatory for iron uptake.
 (Note: Dicot plants transport only ferrous iron (Fe^{2+}), but if the iron circulates as ferric complexes (Fe^{3+}), it has to undergo a reduction before it can be actively transported.
 Plant embryos efflux high amounts of ascorbate that chemically reduce iron(III) from ferric complexes.)

 All plants synthesize ascorbic acid.
-Ascorbic acid functions as a cofactor for enzymes involved in photosynthesis, synthesis of plant hormones, as an antioxidant and regenerator of other antioxidants.
+Ascorbic acid is a cofactor for enzymes involved in photosynthesis, synthesis of plant hormones, as an antioxidant and regenerator of other antioxidants.
 Plants use multiple pathways to synthesize vitamin C. The major pathway starts with glucose, fructose or mannose (all simple sugars) and proceeds to -galactose, -galactonolactone and ascorbic acid.
 This biosynthesis is regulated following a diurnal rhythm.
 Enzyme expression peaks in the morning to supporting biosynthesis for when mid-day sunlight intensity demands high ascorbic acid concentrations.
 Minor pathways may be specific to certain parts of plants; these can be either identical to the vertebrate pathway (including the GLO enzyme), or start with inositol and get to ascorbic acid via -galactonic acid to -galactonolactone.

 Industrial synthesis

 Vitamin C can be produced from glucose by two main routes.
-The no longer utilized Reichstein process, developed in the 1930s, used a single fermentation followed by a purely chemical route.
+The no longer used Reichstein process, developed in the 1930s, used a single fermentation followed by a purely chemical route.
 The modern two-step fermentation process, originally developed in China in the 1960s, uses additional fermentation to replace part of the later chemical stages.
 The Reichstein process and the modern two-step fermentation processes both use glucose as the starting material, convert that to sorbitol, and then to sorbose using fermentation.
 The two-step fermentation process then converts sorbose to 2-keto-l-gulonic acid (KGA) through another fermentation step, avoiding an extra intermediate.
 Both processes yield approximately 60% vitamin C from the glucose starting point.
 Researchers are exploring means for one-step fermentation.

 China produces about 70% of the global vitamin C market.
 The rest is split among European Union, India and North America.
 The global market was expected to exceed 141 thousand metric tons in 2024.
 Cost per metric ton (1000 kg) in US dollars was $2,220 in Shanghai, $2,850 in Hamburg and $3,490 in the US.